hoimingkenny/kenny-website/docs/java/java-basic/jvm.md

 ## Garbage Collection
+#### 1. What is Garbage?
+- Objects that are unreachable by the program, there is no way for the program to access them through any chain of references.

+#### 2. What is Not Garbage \(Live Object\)?
+- The objects that are still accessible by the program.
+1. Objects in staic fields of classes.

 #### 1. What is Garbage Collection in Java, and How is it Triggered?
 - <Term>Garbage Collection</Term>
     - It is responsible for freeing up memory occupied by objects that are no longer referenced by the program.
 - Can be triggered in several ways:
     1. When Memory is Insufficient
         - JVM automatically triggers garbage collection when it detects that the heap memory is insufficient to allocate space for new objects.